Aarian/TLSDenoising/README.md

 # TLS Speckle Removal
-This is the demo code for the paper [1].
+This is the demo code for the paper [1].Please cite the references [1-3] if you are using this demo.

 To run the demo please run `tls-master/ main_resulter.m`
 * For the shearlet toolbox, I have used implementation by LMU group [2].
 * For SaS denoising please check Alin Achim's toolbox [3].